Rain and flooding

 - 4th Priority: maintaining road and transport links

 Requests will be taken and prioritised.
 If we are able to help we will arrange for delivery of a quantity of sandbags, free of charge (they cannot be collected).
-Depending on priorities the staff delivering them may be able to assist in deploying the sandbags, but depending on time and resource constraints, you may have to deploy these themselves.
+Depending on priorities the staff delivering them may be able to assist in deploying the sandbags, but depending on time and resource constraints, you may have to place these yourself.

 How to use sandbags properly for flood protection [external link]